b0nbon1/b0nbon1/content/blog/Creating-a-vm-with-microsoft-azure/index.md

 4. Next double click on the created PC.
 It will start connecting to your VM
 5. If the certificate warning comes up you can click continue
-6. Viola! you have just created a Windows 10 VM on Azure and Run it on your macOs
+6. Viola! you have just created a Windows 10 VM on Azure and Run it on your pc
 <br/>

 ![Windows VM running](./Windows-running.png)